Yes, but it may be easier to invest in one type of IRA

 Roth IRAs can be a great way to save for the future while enjoying some tax advantages.
 With a Roth IRA, your qualified withdrawals are tax-free.
 That’s an advantage if you expect to be in a higher tax bracket during retirement.

 If you’re married filing separately, your ability to contribute to a Roth IRA hinges on how much you earn and your living arrangement.

-A Traditional IRA doesn’t offer tax-free withdrawals in retirement but you do have the advantage of deducting your annual contributions.
-That could lower your tax liability, since deductions reduce your taxable income for the year.
+A traditional IRA doesn’t offer tax-free withdrawals in retirement, but you do have the advantage of deducting your annual contributions.
+That can lower your tax liability since deductions reduce your taxable income for the year.

 If you’re covered by a plan at work

 The amount you can deduct in traditional IRA contributions hinges on: